 Vested or accumulated vacation leave is recorded as expenses and liabilities of those funds as the benefits accrue to employees.
-In accordance with the provisions of Statement of Financial Accounting Standards No. 43, "Accounting for Compensated Absences," no liability is recorded for non-vesting accumulating rights to receive sick pay benefits.
+In accordance with the provisions of Statement of Financial Accounting Standards No. 43, i.
+Financial Statement Presentation

+"Accounting for Compensated Absences," no liability is recorded for non-vesting accumulating rights to receive sick pay benefits.